chakra-ui/chakra-ui/.changeset/soft-ducks-reply.md

 "@chakra-ui/theme": patch
 ---

-Add border radius of none to the default full size modal
+Add border radius of zero to the default full size modal